idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 _I aspire not only to be a great manager, but to be the best manager my team members will ever have (unless they get to work for a manager I've coached :) ).
 I hope to have incredibly stiff competition at the top, and I'll often fall short of my goal, but through trying I will get closer.
 This post will gather my research on being a great manager, enumerate some of my learnings, and inspire me to be my best._

+### Why do you think you are a good coach?

+When I explained to someone coaching it the most important aspect of management, they asked why I thought I was a good coach.
+Took me a while to answer, but here you go:

+- I believe you can't be efficient with people, you can only be effective.
+And it always pays off.
+- People are not 'resources', they are 3 dimensional humans, with [lives outside work](https://bit.ly/igor-wlb-manifesto), emotions(like [pride](/pride)), and desires.
+- I've read and digested slews of [self help books](/books) which while often mocked, are filled with great models.
+- I actively study and practice [coaching](/coach) and effective [decision making](/decide)

-### What are your thoughts on managers memorizing these answers for interviews.
+### What if managers memorize these answers for interviews.

 Good interviewees prepare as much as possible, thinking through their experiences and philosophies.
 If this post helps them, that is fantastic.
-I'm skeptical that a bad manager will be able to internalize these answers to the point they can provide rich answers.
+I'm skeptical a bad manager will be able to internalize these answers to the point they can provide rich answers.

 Good interviewers (and manager interviews better be good) need to be able to differentiate "theoretical knowledge" from "practical experience".
 They do this with situational questions like "Tell me a time when", and probing questions like "What happened then?
 What were the unexpected consequences?
 When did you have the opposite outcome?".